TheGamerCoder121/dotMenu/README.md

 - Special thanks to the WarMenu creators for their fantastic menu framework.
 - Gratitude to the FiveM community for their continued support and inspiration.

----

-Feel free to adjust the content to better suit your project's needs or to add any additional sections you think might be useful, like a 'Getting Started' guide with installation instructions, or a 'Contributions' section to encourage community development.